vagrant-libvirt/vagrant-libvirt/README.md

 * `connect_via_ssh` - If use ssh tunnel to connect to Libvirt.
 * `username` - Username and password to access Libvirt.
 * `password` - Password to access Libvirt.
+* `id_ssh_key_file` - The id ssh key file name to access Libvirt (eg: id_dsa or id_rsa or ... in the user .ssh directory)
 * `storage_pool_name` - Libvirt storage pool name, where box image and instance snapshots will be stored.
+* `default_network` - Libvirt default network name.
+If not specified default network name is 'default'.

 ### Domain Specific Options